conversationai/wikidetox/conversation_reconstruction/dataflow/README.md

 ![Figure1](slides/original_conv.png)

-, the resulted the dataset includes all the actions led to it, as shown in
+The resulted the dataset includes all the actions led to it, as shown in

 ![Figure2](slides/reconstructed.png).